Ravikiran000/Docker-Mastery/Day-3/README.md

 Specifies the default command to run when the container starts.
 If a command is provided in docker run, it will override CMD.
 Example: CMD ["nginx", "-g", "daemon off;"]
 ### ENTRYPOINT
 Defines the main process that will run in the container.
 Unlike CMD, ENTRYPOINT is less easily overridden.
 It is typically used to set a command that will always run.

-ENTRYPOINT ["python3", "app.py"]
+EX: ENTRYPOINT ["python3", "app.py"]

 NOTE: To overwrite the default ENTRYPOINT of a Docker image, you can use the --entrypoint flag with the docker run command.
 This allows you to specify a different entry point for the container.
 EX: docker run --rm -d --name demo --entrypoint /bin/bash demo:v1